Seattle, Washington, United States

 It never happens all at once.
 First a rumor in a hallway.
 Then a calendar invite labeled “All Hands.”
 Weeks later, the slide deck arrives with new boxes and arrows.
 By then, most people already know what’s coming: another reorganization, another attempt to redraw the map so the territory finally makes sense.

 The presenter moves through the slides with practiced enthusiasm, but halfway through, someone in the back mutters, “Didn’t we try this two years ago?”
 A nervous laugh ripples through the room.
 Smiles tighten.
 “This time is different,” the presenter insists, clicking faster.
-But squint hard enough and you can see the same structure abandoned eighteen to twenty four months ago, now with “2.0” tacked onto the title.
+But squint hard enough and you can see the same structure abandoned eighteen to twenty-four months ago, with “2.0” now tacked onto the title.

 Every company cycles through the same debate: embed Ops for speed, centralize for alignment, try a hybrid that satisfies no one, repeat.
 Each move feels justified in the moment, and each collapse feels predictable in hindsight.
 You don’t notice the loop until you’ve lived through it a few times.